ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 `pwd` also is `TOK_WORD`

 `TOK_*` is an enum.
 This is helpful to abstract our elements rather than browse many times the word we currently process.
 ##### Lexer

-The lexer would be the “Rules Maker”.
-(What a shitty name, sorry…) His role is to check the compatibility of the current context with the next one (at this step, we say “context” to the char level, not at the token level, that’s the parser's role).
+The lexer would be the "Rules Maker".
+(What a shitty name, sorry...)
+His role is to check the compatibility of the current context with the next one (at this step, we say "context" to the char level, not at the token level, that's the parser's role).

 So, define these rules :
 A `WORD` token would be : `a-zA-Z[0-9]`
 A `OPERATOR` token would be : `&|><!;`
-(don’t care about the Regexp, this is an example.)
+(don't care about the Regexp, this is a example.)

 Theses rules let us differentiate a token to another one.
 `ls` would be different to `>>`, ls is a `word`, `>>` would be a `operator` (most exactly a `redirection`).
 ##### Tokenizer

 The tokenizer is the code that uses the lexer's rules and will give us the full context.
 ##### Parser

 The parser will check the compatibility between the different contexts.
-This is basically a parser, so, if you want to learn more about it, check “Recursive Descent Parser” in references.
+This is basically a parser, so, if you want to learn more about it, check "Recursive Descent Parser" in references.
 ## It's time to tokenizing !

 Let's see an example with the Shell grammar :
 ```cpp